-Four main stages of applying for a deputyship order:
+The four main stages of applying for a deputyship order:

-- To apply for a deputyship you must complete and send your application to the Court of Protection with the application fee.
-Your application must include an assessment of capacity which would need to be completed by a medical practitioner or social worker.
+- You must complete and send your application to the Court of Protection (COP) with the application fee.
+Your application form must include an assessment of mental capacity which must be completed by a medical practitioner or social worker.
 These forms include information on why they lack capacity and their quality of life(if from birth, an accident that caused a brain injury, or a disease like dementia).

 - Three or more people who you have named in the application as having an interest in the matter (usually family or friends of the person to whom the application relates).

-- If your application has been approved
+- If your application has been approved.

-- If you need to set up a security bond
+- If you need to set up a security bond.

-- If you need to provide more information
+- If you need to provide more information.

-- If there is going to be a hearing (there is usually no hearing regarding an application to become a property and financial affairs deputy)
+- If there is going to be a hearing (there is usually no hearing regarding an application to become a property and financial affairs deputy).

 What happens after you are appointed as a deputy?

-If you are appointed as a deputy you will be sent a Court order and official copies which detail what you can and cannot do.
+If you are appointed as a deputy, you will be sent a court order and official copies which detail what you can and cannot do.

 What needs to be included in an annual report?

-An annual report must be sent to the Office of the Public Guardian with the following information included:
+An annual report must be sent to the Office of the Public Guardian (OPG) with the following information included:

-- The reasons for your decisions
+- The reasons for your past and future decisions.

-Is there any supervision of Deputies?
+Is there any supervision of deputies?

-- You are a property and financial affairs deputy
+- You are a property and financial affairs deputy.

-- You are managing less than £21,000
+- You are managing less than £21,000.

 What accounts are deputies expected to keep?